lipupini/frontend/README.md

 ## Requirements

 There are currently four supported methods for getting up and running with Instalution.
-You only need to pick one method.
+You only need to pick one method:

 ### Yarn Method